Who can make a nomination?

 Is there a University Awards project group?

-Yes – the group is meeting regularly to plan and prepare for the 2018 University Awards.
-Find out more
+Yes – the group is meeting regularly to plan and prepare for the 2019 University Awards.

 Who will decide on the shortlist and the winners?